-- approving and overseeing management's implementation of the strategic direction of the Westpac Group, its business plan and significant corporate strategic initiatives; - approving the appointment of the CEO, Chief Financial Officer (CFO), Group Executives, the General Manager, Group Audit and any other person the Board determines; - overseeing culture across the Group by setting the tone from the top, approving Westpac Group's values and receiving reporting on the Group's culture; - assessing and reviewing the performance of the Board, its Board Committees, the CEO and the Group Executives; - approving the Westpac Board Renewal Policy and determining Board size and composition; - approving the Westpac Group Remuneration Policy; - approving, in accordance with the Westpac Group Remuneration Policy, remuneration arrangements and variable remuneration outcomes and adjustments to variable remuneration where appropriate for Group Executives, other employees who are accountable persons under the Banking Executive Accountability Regime (BEAR), any person performing a role specified by APRA and any other person the Board determines;
+- approving and overseeing management's implementation of the strategic direction of the Westpac Group, its business plan and significant corporate strategic initiatives; - appointing the CEO and Chief Financial Officer (CFO), and approving the appointment of Group Executives, the General Manager, Group Audit and any other person the Board determines: - overseeing culture across the Group by setting the tone from the top, approving Westpac Group's values and receiving reporting on the Group's culture; - assessing and reviewing the performance of the Board, its Board Committees, the CEO and the Group Executives; - approving the Westpac Director Appointment & Renewal Policy and determining Board size and composition; - approving the Westpac Group Remuneration Policy; - approving, in accordance with the Westpac Group Remuneration Policy, remuneration arrangements, variable remuneration outcomes and adjustments to variable remuneration where appropriate for Group Executives, other employees who are accountable

-- approving the annual financial targets and financial statements and monitoring financial performance against forecast and prior periods; - determining our dividend policy and the amount, nature and timing of dividends to be paid; - considering and approving our overall risk management framework for managing financial and non-financial risk; - approving the Group Risk Management Framework, the Group Risk Management Strategy and the Board Risk Appetite Statement and monitoring the effectiveness of risk management by the Group; - forming a view of our risk culture and overseeing the identification of, and steps taken to address any desirable changes to risk culture; - considering the social, ethical and environmental impact of our activities including the effects of climate change, and setting standards and monitoring compliance with our sustainability policies and practices; - providing oversight of the Group's technology strategy and the implementation of key technology initiatives; - overseeing and monitoring workplace health and safety (WHS) issues in the Group and considering appropriate WHS reports and information; - meeting with representatives from our principal regulators on a regular basis; and - maintaining an ongoing dialogue with Westpac's external auditor.
+- persons under the Banking Executive Accountability Regime (BEAR), any person performing a role specified by the Australian Prudential Regulation Authority (APRA) and any other person the Board determines; - approving the annual financial targets and financial statements, and monitoring financial performance against forecast and prior periods; - determining our dividend policy and the amount, nature and timing of dividends to be paid; - approving the Internal Capital Adequacy Assessment Process, including reviewing Group stress testing outcomes/scenarios, and approving recovery and resolution plans; - considering and approving our overall risk management framework for managing financial and non-financial risk; - approving the Group Risk Management Framework, the Group Risk Management Strategy and the Board Risk Appetite Statement and monitoring the effectiveness of risk management by the Group; - forming a view of our risk culture and overseeing the identification of, and steps taken to address any desirable changes to risk culture; - considering the social, ethical and environmental impact of our activities including the effects of climate change, and setting standards and monitoring compliance with our sustainability policies and practices; - providing oversight of the Group's technology strategy and the implementation of key technology initiatives; - overseeing and monitoring workplace health and safety (WHS) issues in the Group and considering appropriate WHS reports and information; and - meeting with representatives from our principal regulators on a regular basis.

-The Board Charter is available on our website at: www.www.www.www.mestpac.com.au/about-westpac/westpac-group/corporate-governance/constitution-board/.
+The Board Charter is available on our website at: www.westpac.com.au/about-westpac/westpac-group/corporate-governance/constitution-board/.